 Explore the latest in swallowing and dysphagia, including evaluation and treatment of swallowing disorders after cancer treatment.

-This case report describes a woman in her 20s who presented with a right lower neck swelling that appeared intermittently, especially during swallowing and coughing.
+This case report describes a woman in her 40s who presented with a rapidly enlarging neck mass and was subsequently diagnosed with a chyle leak.

 Customize your JAMA Network experience by selecting one or more topics from the list below.